Truck's dashboard camera found at Taiwan train crash site

 "It turns out that the remains found on Saturday, believed to be the 51st death, belong to a body already identified by family," said Ms Yu.

-As at Sunday, 48 of the 50 dead have been identified by family, and two bodies remain unidentified.
+As at yesterday, 48 of the 50 dead had been identified by family members, and two bodies remained unidentified.

 But it was not accepted by the government, which said he should remain in place until the results of the investigation are known.